elevenchars/cmx_util/README_new.md

 ## Configuration

-All configuration for CMXUtil is done in a configuration JSON file with the following parameters.
+All configuration for CMXUtil is done in a JSON file with the following parameters.

 | Key | Value |
 | --- | ----- |